shopware/shopware/src/Docs/Resources/current/1-getting-started/35-indepth-guide-bundle/070-administration.md

 Do you still remember how you loaded the data for your `swag-bundle-list` component?
 In short: You used `created` lifecycle hook of your component and injected the `repositoryFactory` in order to get the repository for your bundle.
 The repository then executed the `search` method to fetch **all** bundles, but you only need a single one entity this time.
-This is done by using the `get` method instead, which only needs the entity's ID and the context.
+This is done by using the `get` method instead, which only needs the entity's ID and the apiContext.
 The latter was also injected into your component, remember?
 The ID can be retrieved from the route, which is available in your component like this: `this.$route.params.id` Once the `get` method is executed, it will return a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), which then contains the result upon being resolved.